ROCm/half/README.txt

 But this would have required excessive runtime checks giving two high an impact on performance for something that is rarely ever needed.
-If you really need to rely on proper floating point exceptions, it is recommended to explicitly perform computations using the builtin floating point types to be on the safe side.
-In the same way, if you really need to rely on a particular rounding behaviour, it is recommended to use single-precision computations and explicitly convert the result to half-precision using 'half_cast' and specifying the desired rounding mode.
-But those are really considered expert-scenarios rarely encountered in practice, since actually working with half-precision usually comes with a certain tolerance/ignorance of exactness considerations.
+If you really need to rely on proper floating point exceptions, it is recommended to explicitly perform computations using the built-in floating point types to be on the safe side.
+In the same way, if you really need to rely on a particular rounding behaviour, it is recommended to either use single-precision computations and explicitly convert the result to half-precision using 'half_cast' and specifying the desired rounding mode, or synchronize the default half-precision rounding mode to the rounding mode of the single-precision implementation (most likely 'HALF_ROUND_STYLE=1', 'HALF_ROUND_TIES_TO_EVEN=1').
+But this is really considered an expert-scenario that should be used only when necessary, since actually working with half-precision usually comes with a certain tolerance/ignorance of exactness considerations and proper rounding comes with a certain performance cost.

 CREDITS AND CONTACT